code 1 file = "lyrics.txt" open("disordered.txt", "w").write("\n".join(map(lambda x: x[::-1], open(file, "r").read().split("\n")[::-1])))

 # code 2 file = "lyrics.txt" # first read the input file lyrics = open(file, "r").read() # split the lyrics into lines and reorder it in reverse form lyrics = lyrics.split("\n")[::-1] # reverse each line in the lyrics reverse = lambda x: x[::-1] lyrics = list(map(reverse, lyrics)) # merge the new lyrics together lyrics = "\n".join(lyrics) # save the file open("disordered.txt", "w").write(lyrics)

-which of these codes do you prefer and feel is easy to work with?
+Which of these codes do you prefer and feel is easy to understand?

-This means that you should avoid hiding your code functionality behind obscure language features that require familiarity to fully understand.
+This means that you should avoid hiding your code functionality behind obscure language features that require familiarity to understand fully.
 Let your code be readable by a stranger who knows nothing about you or your program.
 Refer back to the code above

-This tells us that when building anything it can be done using simple techniques.
-When presented with a simple problem, solve it with a simple solution and when presented with a complex problem, break it into simpler parts, and solve them with simple solutions.
+This tells us that when building anything, it can be done using simple techniques.
+When presented with a simple problem, solve it with a simple solution, and when presented with a complex issue, break it into simpler parts, and solve them with simple solutions.

-Going back to the previous rule, some problems don't have a simple solution to solving them and in such cases, you'll have to use a complex solution.
+Going back to the previous rule, some problems don't have a simple solution to solving them, and in such cases, you'll have to use a complex answer.
 But this is better than using a complicated one.
-Prefer simplicity to complexity, but know the limits of simplicity.
+Choose simplicity to complexity, but know the limits of simplicity.

 import spam.eggs.bacon.ham.foo.bar, then you’re making your code too complicated.

-This is referring back to the code sample above.
-A lot of times as programmers we might want to do a lot of functionality with just one line of code.
+This refers back to the code sample above.
+As programmers, we might want to do a lot of functionality with just one line of code.
 However, spreading code over many lines is better than having one line do all the work.

 This means your code should be easily readable, Instead of using single-letter variables or not indenting (however, Python forces this).
 Use what will be read and easily understood by yourself and other developers.
 Remember Code is read more often than it’s written

 There may be cases where you might want to make an exception to the rule above.
-Bending over backward to adhere to rules can result in highly-abstract, unreadable code.
+Bending over backward to adhere to regulations can result in highly abstract, unreadable code.
 Walking the line between these two rules becomes easier with experience.
 And in time, you’ll not only learn the rules but also learn when to break them.

-Never let errors that may occur, confuse the reader.
-You can easily resolve this by printing a string when an error occurs.
+Never let occurring errors that confuse the reader.
+You can quickly resolve this by printing a string when an error occurs.
 Just because programmers often ignore error messages doesn’t mean the program should stop emitting them.

-Regarding the rule above.
-You can always choose to explicitly ignore the errors your programs cause, just be sure you are making the conscious choice to do so and be clear about it.
+You can always choose to ignore the errors your programs cause explicitly.
+Just be sure you are making the conscious choice to do so and be clear about it.

 If your code isn’t working, there is a reason, and only careful, critical thinking will solve it.
-Refuse the temptation to blindly try solutions until something seems to work; often you have merely masked the problem rather than solved it.
+Refuse the temptation to try solutions until something seems to work blindly; often, you have merely masked the problem rather than solved it.

-This is referring to the previous rule that we should put some thought into what we are doing so you don’t head off down a path that later has no graceful way back up.
+This refers to the previous rule that we should put some thought into what we are doing so you don’t head off down a path that later has no graceful way back up.

-This is telling us that If the implementation is complicated, it is definitely not simple, meaning it is nowhere near a final draft, meaning it’s not good to put out as one.
+This tells us that If the implementation is complicated, it is not simple, meaning it is nowhere near a final draft, meaning it’s not good to put out as one.

-These two rules remind us that if high-performance code is so complicated as to be impossible for programmers to understand and debug, then it’s bad code.
-But alas, just because it’s easy to explain a program’s code to someone else doesn’t mean it isn’t bad code.
-Programming is hard
+These two rules remind us that if high-performance code is so complicated as programmers can't understand and debug, it’s destructive code.
+But alas, just because it’s easy to explain a program’s code to someone else doesn’t mean it isn’t destructive code.

-Namespaces (and also global and local scopes) are key for preventing names in one module or scope from conflicting with names in another.
-But also remember that flat is better than nested: As great as they are, namespaces should be made only to prevent naming conflicts, and not to add needless categorization.
+Namespaces (and global and local scopes) are vital for preventing names in one module or scope from conflicting with names in another.
+But also remember that flat is better than nested: As great as they are, namespaces should be made only to prevent naming conflicts and not add needless categorization.